kat-git-hub/DjangoTaskManager/README.md

 - Python 3.8+ (Python3 and above)

-- Django and other dependencies declared in the `requirements.txt` file
+- Django and other dependencies declared in the `pyproject.toml` file

 - [Poetry](https://python-poetry.org/docs/#installation)